gordonpn/comp346-pa2/README.md

 # Sample output test cases:

-* See attached text files.
+* See sample logs in repo.

 # Evaluation: